Remuneration committee report

 SERVICE CONTRACTS OF EXECUTIVE DIRECTORS AND PRESCRIBED OFFICERS

 Executive directors and prescribed officers have permanent contracts, and the notice period prescribed by the contracts is one calendar month.
 Contracts are regularly reviewed to ensure they remain aligned with governance and legislative requirements.

 NON-EXECUTIVE DIRECTOR FEES

-- Fees reflect the directors' role and Committee membership and are not linked to the Italtile share price.
-A fee applies for any additional ad hoc work but not exceeding 100 hours a year above Board and Committee meetings.
+- Fees reflect the directors' role and Committee membership and are not linked to Italtile's share price.
+A fee applies to any additional ad hoc work but not exceeding 100 hours a year above Board and Committee meetings.